 Titanium is one of the strongest metallic elements, having the highest strength-to-weight ratio of any metal.
 With its high strength-to-weight ratio, Titanium is as strong as some steels but is almost 50% lighter.
 With these characteristics, Titanium springs are one of the strongest and most weight-sensitive springs available.
-Not only are titanium springs exceptionally strong, they are also corrosion resistant.
-Titanium springs are used in many industries and in many applications, from motor bikes and race cars to aircrafts.
+Not only are titanium springs exceptionally strong, but they are also corrosion-resistant.
+Titanium springs are used in many industries and in many applications, from motorbikes and race cars to aircraft.

 The primary area where this is important is in the replacement of steel springs.
 With the modulus being about half that of steel, only half the number of coils are required.
 That in conjunction with the high strength and density being about 60% of that of steel could ideally result in a weight savings of about 70% of that of a steel spring.
 In addition, the titanium offers much superior corrosion resistance, reducing maintenance costs.

 Titanium has excellent ballistic resistance and provides a 15–35% weight savings when compared to steel or aluminum armor for the same ballistic protection at areal densities of interest, which has resulted in substantial weight savings on military ground combat vehicles.
 Lighter vehicles have better transportability and maneuverability.
 The excellent corrosion resistance, low ferromagnetism, and compatibility with composites also provide significant benefits.
 Two programs that use titanium in upgraded vehicles are the Bradley Infantry Fighting Vehicle (Figure 3) and Abrams Main Battle Tank.2 The relatively high cost of titanium has been successfully mitigated by using plate produced from electron beam, cold hearth, single melt ingot.